What is post-traumatic stress disorder (PTSD)?

 - The person affected tent to avoid conversations, environments, or people related to the event.

-- Memory loss, inability to remember certain details about the event.
+- Memory loss, inability to remember specific details about the event.

 - Feeling numb, distant, or paralyzed when facing any other emotional experience.